BrennanB572/Gold_Price_vs_Inflation/README.md

 - Country Assignment: China / Yen Analysis

 ## Research Questions / Analysis Conclusion
 1. Where is the money lowest inflation?
+Of all the four currencies we observed only two have recovered post 2020 – The Ruble and the Euro show the highest loss of purchasing power.
+The Dollar and YEN are proceeding to recover at a similar rate.
 2. What currency experience the highest inflation?
-3. What currency experience the lowest inflation?
-4. Is it profitable to move money?
+YEN saw the highest inflation in its currency (2020) but also the strongest recovery the following year (2021).
+Nearly a 25% adjustment to the currencies purchasing power within 3 years.
+During this three-year period the YEN would be safest kept in currency and then once the orange and blue line flipped buying as much gold as possible in 2021.
+3. Is it profitable to move money?
+Depending on the currency you have, the data supports moving currency to gold when the range of percent difference is within single digits for the maximum return.
-5. What currency has the consistent value range for the longest time?
+4. What currency has the consistent value range for the longest time?
+Dollar has the lowest range of value for its currency a 35% range from its best at 25% above gold to its worse at nearly 10% below gold’s stability.
-6. What currency has the least consistent value range for the longest time?
+5. What currency has the least consistent value range for the longest time?
+Ruble has the highest range of value for its currency a 46 percent range from its best at 6% above gold to its worse at nearly 40% below gold’s stability.

 ## Analysis Results